jlw-ecoevo/biovcnet.github.io/_pages/conference-2021.md

 ## Speaker details

 #### Speaker attributes
-- Early career researcher (graduate, postdoc, or pre-tenure faculty)
+- Early career researcher (graduate students, postdoc, or pre-tenure faculty)
 - Have a published record of bioinformatic centric research (preprints by June 2021 accepted)
 - Committed to open science, data, and protocols
 - Flexible schedule to work with organizing committee to make presentations accessible to all